tigranmzykyan/Linux/README.md

 ##### 1. /var/log/dmesg
 ##### 2. /var/log/syslog
 ##### 3. /var/log/auth.log
-- Write the last successful login time, user name and login method in the report.
+- Write the last successful login time, user name and login method in the report;
-- Restart SSHd service.
+- Restart SSHd service;
 - Add a screenshot of the service restart message to the report (search for it in the logs).

 ## Part 15.
 Using the **CRON** job scheduler

-`-` Phew, we finally got to the last part of my long narrative.
-I will now show you the program, which, among other things, noticeably simplifies the periodic invocation of other programs.
+"Phew, we finally got to the last part of my long narrative.
+I will now show you the program, which, among other things, noticeably simplifies the periodic invocation of other programs."

 **== Task ==**

 ##### Using the job scheduler, run the uptime command in every 2 minutes.
-- Find lines in the system logs (at least two within a given time range) about the execution.
+- Find lines in the system logs (at least two within a given time range) about the execution;
-- Display a list of current jobs for CRON.
+- Display a list of current jobs for CRON;
 - Add screenshots of the execution lines and the list of current tasks to the report.

 ##### Remove all tasks from the job scheduler.